FStarLang/PoP-in-FStar/book/pulse/pulse_arrays.rst

    :end-before: ```

-The loop invariant existentially abstracts over the contents of ``a1``, and maintains that upto the current loop counter, the contents of the two arrays are equal.
+The loop invariant existentially abstracts over the contents of ``a1``, and maintains that up to the current loop counter, the contents of the two arrays are equal.
 Rest of the code is straightforward, the loop conditional checks that the loop counter is less than the array lengths and the loop body copies one element at a time.